-Well, folders have a very important function of helping to organize your email, keep it cleaner and less cluttery.
-Through folders, you can designate emails that are of your interest to their respective categories.
+Well, folders have a very important function of helping to organize your email, keep it cleaner and less clutter.
+Through folders, you can designate emails that are of interest to their respective categories.
 This makes it easier to find them later.

 Shortly, a folder system is nothing more than a way to organize and separate your emails into folders for easy future reference.